Call us: 0800 843 752Free shipping for orders $150 or over

 Gift Vouchers

-Ficinia nodosa
+Ficinia nodosa (Knobby Club Rush)

 5 from 1 customers

 Ficinia nodosa, commonly known as Knobby Club Rush, is a NZ native grass that features stout, mid-green foliage.
 In cold or exposed climates, the foliage often takes on bronze tones.
-Light brown flower heads are borne amidst the foliage in summer and provide additional interest to this plant.
-It typically grows to 70 cm tall and 1 m wide but will colonise a larger area over time with its spreading roots.
-Ficinia nodosa is perfect for planting in wet areas, using in coastal plantings, including in a mixed planting or border, or mass planting either as a groundcover or on a bank.
+Light brown flower heads are borne among the foliage in summer, adding additional interest to this plant.
+It typically grows to 70 cm tall and 1 m wide, but will colonise a larger area over time with its spreading roots.
+Ficinia nodosa is ideal for planting in wet areas, particularly in coastal plantings, and can be used in mixed plantings or borders, or mass-planted as a groundcover or on a bank.

 Suited to regions:All regions